-In addition to assistance provided within EU structures, the German Government is also helping Turkey to deal with the consequences of the Syrian refugee crisis through bilateral measures.
-Since 2012, the Federal Foreign Office has provided a total of 168.9 million euros in humanitarian aid to assist relief efforts for Syrian refugees in Turkey.
-The aid is being provided mainly in the form of vouchers to cover the basic needs – food, shelter and health care – of particularly vulnerable refugees.
-Since 2015, the BMZ has provided approximately 235 million euros to fund projects that benefit Syrian refugees and the host communities.
-Measures to provide schooling and vocational training and to create jobs so as to give the refugees living in Turkey prospects for the future and to ease the burden on the Turkish host communities.
+In addition to the assistance it provides via the EU, the German Government is also helping Turkey to cope with the impact of the Syrian refugee crisis via bilateral measures.
+Since 2012, the Federal Foreign Office has provided a total of 181 million euros in humanitarian aid to assist relief efforts for Syrian refugees in Turkey.
+The aid is mainly provided in the form of vouchers to cover the basic needs – food, shelter and healthcare – of particularly vulnerable refugees.
+Since 2015, the Federal Ministry for Economic Cooperation and Development has provided approximately 350 million euros to fund projects that benefit Syrian refugees and the host communities.
+Measures to provide schooling and vocational training and to create jobs in order to give refugees living in Turkey prospects for the future and to ease the burden on the Turkish host communities are a priority.

 Cultural exchange and scientific and academic relations

 Scope for the press, the opposition and civil society in Turkey has been increasingly curtailed.
 The Tarabya Cultural Academy, the German‑Turkish Youth Bridge and the Turkish‑German University are lighthouse projects with Turkey in Germany’s cultural relations and education policy.